All Episodes

 He was later acquitted of all that.

-And he said, Fellas, I'm bending over.
+And he said, fellas, I'm bending over.

 And he carried the team.

-Um they would have been eliminated had they lost the game.
+They would have been eliminated had they lost the game.

-And Christopher Reeve had set up his own uh organization and foundation to try to accomplish the same thing.
+And Christopher Reeve had set up his own organization and foundation to try to accomplish the same thing.

 She totally abandoned her own life.

-Uh but she hung in there and all night long there were people all over the room that came up to her and were commenting one way or the other on how impressed they were with her about what she was doing, and she was genuinely surprised.
+But she hung in there, and all night long, there were people all over the room that came up to her and were commenting one way or the other on how impressed they were with her about what she was doing.

-She um she was embarrassed, uh it seemed to me.
+She was embarrassed, it seemed to me.

 I love this man.

-What do you mean sacrifice?
+What do you mean, sacrifice?

 And she didn't even think it was a duty.

-She just she thought that it was what had to be done, and she was doing it the best she could.
+She just, she thought that it was what had to be done, and she was doing it the best she could.

-Uh both these people, I mean, she's Kirby Puckett's 45, she's 44.
+Both these people, I mean, she's Kirby Puckett's 45, she's 44.

 Yet the media all day has got doctors in talking about smoking and lung cancer.

-I w I will confess I wasn't watching all these shows all morning long.
+I will confess I wasn't watching all these shows all morning long.

 Don in San Diego, you're next on the EIB network.